 ""

-The Breakfast Creek Green Bridge and Lores Bonney Riverwalk extension will provide an enhanced active transport link, making it safer and more convenient to walk or ride along the river from the inner city to the northern suburbs.
+The Breakfast Creek / Yowoggera Bridge and Lores Bonney Riverwalk extension is now open, providing an enhanced active transport link between the inner city and northern suburbs.

-For information regarding the construction of the bridge, including the latest project updates, visit the Breakfast Creek Green Bridge construction page.
+For information regarding the construction of the bridge, including the latest project updates, visit the Breakfast Creek / Yowoggera Bridge construction page.

 View the following fly-through video.
 You can also watch this video on Council's YouTube channel.